wkumari/draft-wkumari-dnsop-trust-management/README.md

    From -00 to -01.1:

+Kumari, et al.            Expires April 7, 2016                 [Page 7]

+Internet-Draft    draft-wkumari-dnsop-trust-management      October 2015

    o  Ripped all the actual keyroll logic out.

    o  Added Geoff, Evan and Roy as authors.

-Kumari, et al.           Expires March 28, 2016                 [Page 7]

-Internet-Draft    draft-wkumari-dnsop-trust-management    September 2015

    o  Added some limitations and known issues.